 Small size.
 Vue.js 2.0 weighs only 18KB minified + gzipped.
 All tools in the Vue.js ecosystem are also small and fast.
 With Vue.js, you can even separate the template-to-virtual-DOM compiler and runtime.
 This means that if you precompile your templates, the base Vue.js package sent to the browser can weigh as little as 17KB.
 Thus, Vue.js outperforms such bulky frameworks as ReactJS, AngularJS, and Ember.js.

 Vue.js only falls short in its maturity.
 Despite a growing community, there’s just not enough components for a new version of the framework and beginners may find it hard to differentiate one from the other.
 Fortunately, since Vue.js doesn’t require any additional libraries, this issue doesn’t negate its advantages.

 How to know that you need Vue.js

-GitLab has recently announced that they’ve been using Vue.js for their open-source software.
+GitLab has recently announced that they’ve been using Vue.js framework for their open-source software.
 Simplicity, straightforwardness, and self-sufficiency – it doesn’t need external libraries – were among the reasons that motivated GitLab to make this choice.

 Vue.js is one of the most flexible frameworks that can be both integrated with other libraries and used for large, existing projects.
 It’s also popular for prototyping and advanced UI.